-Having witnessed decades of talk around the "problem" of community at Arcosanti, I found recent social media postings repeating tired (IMO also trite) criticism, prejudiced cliches full of learned helplessness bordering on self-pity and replete with misconceptions.
+Having personally witnessed decades of talk around the "problem" of community at Arcosanti, I found recent social media postings repeating tired (IMO also inanely trite) criticisms, prejudiced cliches full of learned helplessness bordering on self-pity, all of them replete with misconceptions.
 I was bemused as well as fretful, having been major preoccupied with getting my application to grad school submitted by mid-January.
 Deadline environments produce Murphy's Law environments in which near everything that could possibly complicate or go wrong, does just that.
 Retaining a sense of humour is of grave practical advantage when it comes to organizing matters of an administrative hue, since bureaucracies challenge, no matter what their form.
-Confucius trumps Lao Tzu; Gruen, Doxiadis. and a militarily purposed US interstate national highway system trump Soleri, arcology and high-speed mass transit.
+Confucius trumps Lao Tzu; Gruen, Doxiadis. and a militarily purposed US interstate national highway system trump Soleri's idea of arcology and high-speed mass transit.

 Those are matters of historical record but I am optimist enough to want to work towards rectification as well as perfection of talent.
-No way, Jose, do I want to bother to take out a contract on all the people who willy-nilly insist on spending every waking minute getting in the way of my helplessly laughing at how absurd the world has become - even if I personally would rather the world get to experience how much better off it would be without the mania of that particular form of greed..
+No way, Jose, do I want to bother taking out a contract on all the people who willy-nilly insist on spending every waking minute getting in the way of my helpless laughter at how absurd the world has become.
+Even if I personally would rather the world get to experience how much better off it would be without the mania of that particular form of greed.

 I ain't buyin' - why should I?
 Why should anyone?
 Genocide ain't my cuppa.
 Ain't even my preferred form of poison.
-Dunno what is optimum, but I can say right off the bat I'm not into battering, either.
-Was never fine at it, so why start now now?
+Dunno what is optimum, but I can say right off the bat (pun almost intended) I'm not into battering, either.
+Was never fine at it, so why start now?

 Live in hope, you never outgrow your need to live in hope.
 Life is pleasantly more simple if your Rx for it includes applying bits of hope to all wounds.
 Thanks again for that box, Pandora,